jrisi256/secret_lives_pa/README.md

       2. Criminal cases --> From 4,070,587 cases to 4,046,443 cases.
       3. Landlord/tenant cases --> From 1,012,570 cases to 993,821 cases.
       4. Other cases --> From 9,624,130 cases to 9,314,573 cases.

+2. The general flow for downloading PDFs goes as follows:
+   1. Run **create_log_file.py** and provide two runtime arguments where the first argument is the file name of the *old log file* and the second argument will be the name of the *new log file*.
+If running for the first time, the second argument does not matter.
+   2. Next, run **download_PDFs.py** and provide as a runtime argument the name of the log file to be used.
+   3. After **download_PDFs.py** finishes running (e.g., it completes, it crashes, the server closes), run** **create_log_file.py** where the recently used log file will be the *old log file*.
+   4. Iterate until all the PDFs are downloaded.